 2. It's all about transparency and expenditure limits

 This law will not silence us.
-It sets a limit on our expenditure on any public campaigning that could be seen as seeking to influence election outcomes, (referred to under this guidance as ‘regulated campaign activity’).
-It therefore requires us to record and report on that expenditure.
+It sets a limit on our expenditure on any public campaigning that could be seen as seeking to influence election outcomes, (referred to under this guidance as ‘regulated campaign activity’), these spending limits are £20,000 in England and Wales, and £10,000 in Scotland.

-We very rarely spend this kind of sum on specific issues and so the spending limits are unlikely to affect our actual work.
+We very rarely spend this kind of sum on specific issues, particularly during the short election period and so the spending limits are unlikely to affect our actual work.
 But of course, it does place an extra administrative burden on us.
 We'll be monitoring the impact of this law in terms of the impact of the spending limits and the extra administration this law will cause us.

 3. Only a small part of our campaigning will be covered

 We have a team of staff assessing all of our campaigns to check if they are covered by the law.
 The vast majority of our campaigning work will not be covered and so there will be no spending restrictions and no extra reporting requirements.
-That’s likely to be the case for our work on Prisoners of Conscience, Individuals at Risk, Write For Rights, the Stop Torture Campaign, anti-death penalty work, Women in Afghanistan campaign, crisis work, LGBT rights and more.
+That’s likely to be the case for much of our work.

 If a specific area of our work is regulated, we'll let you know.
 In addition, regardless of the campaign topic, no private campaigning is regulated – so that means private meetings you hold with each other, with MPs or prospective MPs, and any press releases you give to journalists.
 None of that is regulated regardless of the subject matter, unless you put the press releases or a summary of the meetings on a website, social media space, or similar.